aravinve/rabbitmq-tuts/Readme.md

 2 special cases for binding keys,
 - * (star) can substitute for exactly one word.
 - # (hash) can substitute for zero or more words.

+### RPC

+A client and a scalable RPC server.

+Run a function on a remote computer wait for result and respond via message back to client.

+RMQ can be used in this fashion.